navido89/Police_Force_US/README.md

 ## Project Objective
 [(Back to top)](#table-of-contents)
 <br>
 The purpose of this project is to examine the factors that play into the horrible event of a fatal shooting by the police in the US.
+Which ones carry more weight that lead to fatal shootings and are perhaps predictive in nature?
+Are they race?
+State location?
+Mental Illness?
+Based on our findings from the dataset of the available variables, we are looking to predict the deceased’s race or mental illness status.

 + A dataset from the Washington Post was used, which had over 5700 data points.
 Cleaned the data by using pandas.
 As far as feature engineering, 9 out of the total 17 variables type had to be transformed into different types.